BUGwildfarmer/PurpleCypress/English/compositiomodel.md

 Not all encounters between our species were peaceful or pretty,but neither were they entirely violent.

+Wherever the root of the problem lies-be it the educational system,government policy or corporate recruiting practices-it needs to be identified and fixed.

 ## 8.Virtual/Denying

 Few forces change the world so much as education and the empowerment of women.